SplatJS/splat-ecs-starter-project/README.md

 2. Install [Node.js](https://nodejs.org)
 3. Run `npm install` inside the project folder
 4. Run `npm start` inside the project folder
-5. Open loacalhost:4000 in your browser
+5. Navigate to [localhost:4000](localhost:4000) in your browser

 # Sharing your game

 1. Run `npm run build` inside the project folder
-2. Zip and distribute build folder - or - Rename, upload, and serve build directory from your website.
+2. Zip and distribute build folder - or - Rename, upload, and serve build directory from your website